AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

 >abstract="Select the namespace to use for profiles."
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces" text="Learn more in Experience Platform documentation"

-The **Save audience** activity allows you to create a new audience from the population computed upstream in a composition.
+The **[!UICONTROL Save audience]** activity allows you to create a new audience from the population computed upstream in a composition.
 The audiences created are added to the list of Adobe Experience Platform audiences, and are made available via the **Audiences** menu.
 [Learn how to work with audiences](../../start/audiences.md)

 This activity is essentially used to keep population groups computed in the same composition, by converting them into reusable audiences.
 Connect it to other targeting activities such as a **Build audience** or a **Combine** activity.

 The **[!UICONTROL Save Audience]** activity generates a new audience schema and dataset.
-After the audience is created, please coordinate with your administrator to assign the appropriate data governance labels.
-[Learn more about data usage labels](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/user-guide)
+After the audience is created, you can coordinate with your administrator to assign the appropriate data governance labels, to ensure your audience is properly categorized.
+For more information about how to apply data usage labels, please read the [data usage labels user guide](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/user-guide).

->[!IMPORTANT]
->
->The **Save Audience** activity requires a Profile-enabled schema and dataset.
-[Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/user-guide#enable-profile){target="_blank"}.

 ## Configure the Save audience activity {#save-audience-configuration}